Last week my dishwasher touch panel started acting up. On Friday – it died. You know what that means, don’t you? Something I hardly ever have to do –

 To thank her for her years of fine uninterrupted service, I decided to give her some love over the weekend.
 She is not quite vintage, but after 19 years, she is getting a lot closer to being included in that classification.
 Her gaskets still seal the doors tight.
 She is doing remarkably well.

-Toothpicks, a razor blade, and a few scouring pads were my cleaning tools of choice.
-They helped me get all the crud, dried spills, and other gunk off the tight and recessed surfaces.
+My refrigerator cleaning tools of choice that have helped me to get all the crud, dried spills, and other gunk off the tight and recessed surfaces.

 I removed everything, tossed all the sauces and bottles of stuff I bought to make a new recipe and never used again.
 Washed the glass shelves in the sink, scrubbed the outside, and vacuumed the underside.
 Top to bottom she got the best cleaning she has had in a long time.